SkyRiver-2000/SkyRiver-2000.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my friend!
-I am Ruiwen, a second-year master student at the Department of Computer Science and Engineering at Shanghai Jiao Tong University.
+Hello!
+I am Ruiwen, a second-year master student at the Department of Computer Science and Engineering in Shanghai Jiao Tong University.
 Under the supervision of Prof. [Weinan Zhang](https://wnzhang.net) at [APEX lab](http://apex.sjtu.edu.cn), I conduct research about:
 * Learning from environment feedback with LLMs.
 * Retrieval-augmented LLM agents.
 * LLMs + X (music, control, etc.) applications.